We’re proud to be operating the first ever liquefied natural gas (LNG) facility in British Columbia.

 WesPac Midstream LLC is currently in an Environmental Assessment process managed by the BC Environmental Assessment Office (EAO) for a proposed jetty that will allow LNG from Tilbury to be delivered via carriers.
 This would mean that, for the first time, Tilbury could help the marine industry and local fleets get off bunkering fuel and switch to LNG.
 It would also allow shipment of LNG to other countries via LNG carrier.

 We're in the early stages of planning and consultation.
 The WesPac jetty will need approval and construction, and we’d need confirmed customers.
-But first, FortisBC will be engaging with First Nations, communities and stakeholders.
+But first, FortisBC will be engaging with aboriginal groups, communities and stakeholders.
 One of the key components of our planning process is sitting down with our neighbours in Delta and other stakeholders to share information about what the future could look like and gather feedback.

 “The expansion of the Tilbury LNG facility will bring skilled jobs to our community, providing further opportunities for growth amongst our local trades and technical sector.”